 Using rayCloud for Applications Previously Relying on Stereo-Pair Matching

 Without going into pair-to-pair assessment, rayCloud displays the entire project where users can easily perform analysis and measurements.
-By relying on stereo matching, some applications can now be easily accomplished in Pix4Dmapper Pro’s rayCloud: urban and cadastral mapping, environmental monitoring and forestry inventory, infrastructure measurement, watershed management, and much more.
+By relying on stereo matching, some applications can now be easily accomplished in Pix4Dmapper’s rayCloud: urban and cadastral mapping, environmental monitoring and forestry inventory, infrastructure measurement, watershed management, and much more.

 From left to right: vector assessment and generation in rayCloud; accurate and detailed point cloud intersected from multiple images; precise measurements can be done without years of stereo-matching training; digitization of water regions is important for terrain and watershed management